guhan/zerotociso/docs/OSIMODEL.md

 #### Split into two layers
 - Media Access Control (MAC) which touches Layer 1
   - MAC Addresses are unique 48 bit hardware address of an Ethernet NIC
   - EUI-64 MAC addresses are 64 bit
+  - MAC Addresses: 00-13-02 (Vendor aka Organizationally Unique Identifier) 1F-58-F3 (unique number assigned to that interface)

 - Logical Link Control (LLC) which touches Layer 3

 - **Address Resolution Protocol (ARP)**:  ARP is responsible for resolving or _mapping an IP address to a physical (MAC) address_ on a local network